-Radford College will use personal information it collects for the primary purpose for which it is collected, and for such other secondary purposes that are related to the primary purpose and are reasonably expected, or for which consent has been given.
+- for such other secondary purposes that are related to the primary purpose and are reasonably expected

-In relation to personal information of students and parents, Radford College's primary purpose of collection is to enable it to provide schooling for the student.
-This includes satisfying both the needs of parents and the needs of the student throughout the whole period the student is enrolled at the School.
+In relation to personal information of students and parents, Radford College's primary purpose of collection is to enable it to provide schooling to, and a duty of care for, the student.
+This includes satisfying both the needs of parents and the needs of the student throughout the whole period the student is enrolled at the College.
 The purposes for which personal information of students and parents is used include:

-- keeping parents informed about matters related to their child’s schooling, through correspondence, newsletters and magazines;
+- keeping parents informed about matters related to their child’s schooling, through correspondence

-- seeking donations and marketing for Radford College;
+- seeking donations and marketing for the College

-- satisfying Radford College’s legal obligations and allowing Radford to discharge its duty of care.
+- satisfying the College’s legal obligations and allowing the College to discharge its duty of care.

-Where Radford College requests personal information about a student or parent, and the information requested is not obtained, Radford may not be able to enrol or continue the enrolment of the student.
+Where the College requests personal information about a student or parent, and the information requested is not obtained, the College may not be able to enrol or continue the enrolment of the student.

 Job applicants, staff members and contractors.

-- seeking funds and marketing for Radford College;
+- seeking funds and marketing for the College

-- satisfying the School's legal obligations, for example, in relation to child protection legislation.
+- satisfying Radford College's legal obligations, for example, in relation to child protection legislation.

-Radford College also obtains personal information about volunteers who assist Radford in its functions or conduct associated activities, such as the P & F Association, Collegians and the Radford Fete, to enable the School and the volunteers to work together.
+Radford College also obtains personal information about volunteers who assist the College in its functions or conduct associated activities, such as the P & F Association and the Collegians Association, to enable the College and the volunteers to work together.

 Marketing and fundraising

-Radford College treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to be a quality learning environment in which both students and staff thrive.
-Personal information held by Radford College may be disclosed to an organisation that assists in the School's fundraising, for example the P & F Association.
+Radford College treats marketing and seeking donations for the future growth and development of the College as an important part of ensuring that the College continues to be a quality learning environment in which both students and staff thrive.
+Personal information held by Radford College may be disclosed to an organisation that assists in the College's fundraising, for example the P & F Association and the Collegians Association.

 Radford College may disclose personal information, including sensitive information, held about an individual to:

-- people providing services to the School, including specialist visiting teachers and sport coaches;
+- people providing services to the College, including specialist visiting teachers and sport coaches

 Sending information overseas

-In referring to ‘sensitive information’, Radford College means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, sexual preferences or criminal record; and health information about an individual.
+In referring to ‘sensitive information’, Radford College means: information relating to a person’s racial or ethnic origin, political opinions, religion, trade union or other professional or trade association membership, philosophical beliefs, sexual preferences or criminal record; and health information and biometric information about an individual.

 Sensitive information will be used and disclosed only for the purpose for which it was provided or a directly related secondary purpose, unless agreed by the individual, or the use or disclosure of the sensitive information is allowed by law.